aig-upf/sltp/README.md

 domain, leaving all intermediate files and results in a `workspace` directory in the host machine:

     mkdir workspace
+    docker pull gfrancesm/sltp
     docker run -it --mount src=`pwd`/workspace,target=/root/projects/workspace,type=bind \
         gfrancesm/sltp sltp gripper:aaai_prob01 --workspace /root/projects/workspace

+You can also run experiments that are not integrated within the standard SLTP command runner, just as you would run any normal script within a Docker image.
+Suppose you have _in the host machine_ a SLTP experiment script such as the one found in the `examples` folder:

+    /tmp/workspace$ ls
+    gripper.py

+You can run that script _within the Docker container_ as follows:

+    /tmp/workspace$ docker pull gfrancesm/sltp
+    /tmp/workspace$ docker run -it --mount src=`pwd`,target=/root/projects/workspace,type=bind \
+                       gfrancesm/sltp /root/projects/workspace/gripper.py aaai_prob01 --workspace /root/projects/workspace

+where `aaai_prob01` is the experiment name configured in your `gripper.py` script.